filyp/infinote/README.md

 It's like a crossover between taking notes on paper and in vim, trying to keep the benefits of both, but also with some unique features not possible in either.

 You have an infinitely expanding canvas on which you place notes.
-Each note has its own neovim buffer, and all your neovim config from your `~/.config/nvim/init.vim` will work.
-The notes will be saved as plain markdown files.
+Each note is a separate markdown file.

 ## Instalation

 Requires neovim to run.
-I you have existing `init.vim` file, it will be sourced.
+(I you have an existing `~/.config/nvim/init.vim` file, it will be sourced, it's not needed though.)

 ```bash
 pipx install infinote-md